Towards quantum topological data analysis: torsion detection: Our Contribution

-The reason why we need to prepare the above states with i.i.d. entries is for the purpose of finding the dimension of the kernel, or more precisely the rank of $ \Delta_r $ (more precisely, later, we will need to handle modulo $p$), which contains the dimension of the homology group of interest $H_r(\mathbb{F}_p)$.
+The reason why we need to prepare the above states with i.i.d. entries is for the purpose of finding the dimension of the rank of $ \Delta_r $(modulo $p$), which contains the dimension of the homology group of interest $H_r(\mathbb{F}_p)$.
 Existing quantum algorithms for finding kernel/rank employed in previous works can only handle real or complex field.
 In the finite field, these methods are no longer guaranteed to produce the correct solution as the arithmetic operation needs to be done modulo $p$.
 In order to handle the $\rm mod \ p$ operation, we rely on the classical algorithm introduced in \cite{kaltofen1991wiedemann, eberly2017black}.
 A summary of such algorithms can be found in Algorithm \ref{algo: rankestimatingfinitefield} in the Appendix \ref{sec: randomizedrankestimation}.